 When a module inside a package is compiled, packages are first copied from the local package cache to the run-time cache, which is stored in foo/.cpm/packages.
 Ultimately, the Curry compiler only sees the package copies in the run-time cache, and never those from the local or global package caches.

 7 Command Reference

 This section gives a short description of all available CPM commands.
-In addition to the commands listed here, there is a global parameter --verbosity which defaults to info but can be increased to debug for more output.
-Furthermore, there is a global parameter --define to override the configuration options of CPM, see Section 5.
+In addition to the commands listed below, there are some global options which can be placed in front of the CPM command: